Crawling, Indexing, and Ranking

 Indexing is where many SEO issues become visible.
 A page may be crawled but not indexed if it is thin, duplicated, blocked by a noindex directive, canonicalized to another URL, technically inaccessible, or not considered useful enough for search results.

 It is also important not to confuse robots.txt with noindex.
-Robots.txt can restrict crawling, while noindex is used to prevent a page from being indexed.
-Google states that noindex can be implemented with a meta tag or HTTP response header, and that noindex rules in robots.txt are not supported.
+Robots.txt can restrict crawling, while noindex tells Google not to index a page.
+Google says noindex can be implemented through a meta tag or HTTP response header, and that specifying noindex in robots.txt is not supported.

 Ranking: Determining the Order of Results